Pixel Image

 X has already declared that there will be no bonus offers for additional tokens in any future sales.

-Donald Trump and Elon Musk are on a strong journey to really influence the digital blockchain market and finally start to put some use in it.
+Donald Trump and Elon Musk, who is also participating in a government related position next year, are on a strong journey to really influence the digital blockchain market and finally start to put some use in it.

 We will take a close look in the upcoming months how the xAI Token will be integrated and how price action continues after the presale.